Southwestern Ontario Kitchen Cabinet Painters

 We schedule the in-home portion of our work while your cabinet doors are in our shop.
 This takes 2 or more days depending on the size & detail of your kitchen.

 Our method varies based on wood type & detail and size of the kitchen.
-On the in home portion we’ll either apply the primer/sealer & lacquer by hand or with our spray method.
+On the in home portion we’ll either apply the primer/sealer & water poly by spray application or by hand in some areas and some kitchens based on design and wood product.
 Our experience dictates that using the self leveling product with a special 4" roller that we can force the primer into the open or porous wood grain better on vertical surfaces vs spraying, where Oak wood is concerned this is crucial to getting a better long lasting bond that soaks deeper into the open wood grain.
 The product levels itself out so no roller or brush marks are visible anywhere.
 This method has been working very well for us over the last 10 years and served to reduce adhesion problems making them virtually non existent!
 Spraying every nook & cranny in most kitchens with todays spray gun sizes and shapes is just not possible.
 There is always some small elements of Kitchens that require some hand tool application.
 Customers can certainly request a full spray at any time however additional preparation charges may apply based on the size, shape and ease of which we can seal off a kitchen for spraying, not all situations or kitchen designs have features that make that easy.
 For example vaulted ceilings, ceilings over 12 feet.
 It takes a great deal more time to seal off these types of areas and in smaller kitchens that are of average size the time to do that and spray exceed the time needed to complete with self leveling handle tools & our lacquer.
 We also need to consider your ventilation system and the ease at which it could move any fine dried dust particles around your home.
 Lacquer's tend when in atomized form take on an electrostatic charge and they will float around drier air more easily, it can be in some scenarios very difficult to contain 100% of any dust.

 We’ll also leave a touch up bottle for any damages down the road.